JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 [//]: # (title: Create a multiplatform app using Ktor and SQLDelight)

-This tutorial demonstrates how to use Android Studio to create an advanced mobile application for iOS and Android using Kotlin Multiplatform.
+This tutorial demonstrates how to use IntelliJ IDEA to create an advanced mobile application for iOS and Android using Kotlin Multiplatform.
 This application is going to: